How you do anything is how you do everything.

 If you organize your life, you’ll have a clear mind, and you’ll know exactly where you stand in all areas of your life.
 By organizing your space, you’ll feel better and be more productive.

-- Related: 10 Habits to Organize Your Life
+This post on 10 Habits to Organize Your Life should help you get started.

 7. Sleep, eat healthy, and exercise